Log Home Kit Prices Ideas and Helpfull Tips

 Getting ready to break ground.

 The checklist :

-- One thing you will need is a copy of the survey, to show the building inspector where you plan to build the home on the property.
+One thing you will need is a copy of the survey to show the building inspector and the health department where you plan to build the home on the property.

 I have put together a menu for you to go through for every step of the construction process.
 With all my ups and downs included.
 You will also find links to everything you might need.